hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.03

+* Dictionaries for durations (tuplets are ignored for now), supports Whole-Measure Rests, but with genric "rr", not the more elegant 4%5r version.
+* All pitches are assigned to C right now, for QA'ing in Verovio
+* Chords are taken into considerations, but not voices (assume always voice 1 for now).
+* Fixes an issue with retrieving NoteRests that was present in past version.

 ## Version 0.02

-* Keep tracks of new key signatures and new time signatures (but assumes same key / time across all staves)
+* Keeps tracks of new key signatures and new time signatures (but assumes same key / time across all staves)

 ## Version 0.01